RITlug/teleirc/docs/who-uses-teleirc.rst

 ***********************

 Want to have your community added to this page?
-Let us know you're using Teleirc too!
+Let us know you're using TeleIRC too!
 `Submit an issue <https://github.com/RITlug/teleirc/issues/new>`_ against this repo with the following info:

 -  Organization / group name and website